mabhi02/Info290T-Deepfake-Detection/README.md

 1. Explore the `index.ipynb` notebook for a guided overview and code snippets.
 2. Review the `Code/` folder for implementation details of each method.
 3. Visualize results in the respective method folders.

+## Conclusion

+Our project demonstrates that detecting FaceFusion-generated videos remains a challenging problem requiring multiple complementary approaches.
+Among our methods, the Temporal Synchronization approach achieved the best results on a small sample, with traditional feature extraction methods showing moderate effectiveness.
+The substantial overlap between classes across most feature spaces highlights the increasing sophistication of AI generation techniques.

+### Performance Summary
+- **HOG + SVM**: 67% accuracy (8/12 correct classifications)
+- **Fourier + SVM**: 63% accuracy (76/120 correct classifications)
+- **Fourier + Logistic Regression**: 63.3% accuracy (76/120 correct classifications)
+- **Laplacian + SVM**: 60.8% accuracy (73/120 correct classifications)
+- **Laplacian + Logistic Regression**: 63.3% accuracy (76/120 correct classifications)
+- **Temporal Synchronization**: 70% accuracy (7/10 correct classifications, smaller sample)
+- **Vision Transformer**: 54% accuracy (27/50 correct classifications)

+Each feature extraction method revealed different aspects of the detection challenge:

+- **HOG features** captured gradient and edge information with moderate success (67% accuracy), but showed significant overlap between classes in the visualization space
+- **Laplacian pyramid decomposition** provided multi-scale analysis that revealed some discriminative patterns (60-63% accuracy), but many fake videos still resembled real ones across scales
+- **Temporal synchronization analysis** demonstrated potential (70% accuracy on a small sample), but showed that modern AI can increasingly maintain convincing temporal relationships
+- **Fourier transform analysis** showed substantial overlap in frequency patterns between real and AI content (63% accuracy), indicating sophisticated frequency domain replication
+- **Vision Transformer approach** underperformed expectations (54% accuracy), suggesting that even complex deep learning architectures struggle with the subtle artifacts in modern deepfakes

+The consistent finding across all methods is that no single approach provides robust detection, as FaceFusion has become increasingly sophisticated at replicating authentic visual characteristics across multiple domains.
+The limited accuracy across all approaches (54-70%) demonstrates the fundamental challenge facing deepfake detection systems and highlights the need for continued research in this rapidly evolving field.

+### Generalizability Considerations
+A critical limitation of our study is the modest sample size and focus on a single deepfake generation method (FaceFusion).
+Future work should incorporate more diverse datasets spanning multiple generation algorithms, video qualities, and manipulation types to build more robust and generalizable detection systems.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for details.